 When she sent me her cookbook in all it’s finished glory, I couldn’t be more excited about it and for her.
 It’s full of the sort of combinations I love, little unexpected twists like pistachio in poundcake or pink peppercorns in raspberries that lend a je ne sais quoi to her recipes.
 Her creativity isn’t for the sake of creativity—the flavors truly work & harmonize.
 She’s a fabulous photographer and blogger, but I love her most of all because she’s a baker through and through.

-Her recipes don’t stop at being beautiful, and her flavor combination aren’t merely poetic sounding: they’re delicious.
+Her recipes don’t stop at being beautiful, and her flavor combination isn’t merely poetic sounding: they’re delicious.
 Simply amazing.
-This pistachio poundcake is one such recipe.
+This pistachio pound cake is one such recipe.
 And it’s deceptively simple.
-I’ve made hundreds of poundcakes.
+I’ve made hundreds of pound cakes.
 But this one is the best.
 Truly.
 It didn’t last more than 24 hours in our house.
 I can’t wait to make it at retreats and for guests in our home.

 pistachio pound cake + strawberries in lavender sugar

 This recipe is from Yossy Arefi's cookbook "Sweeter Off the Vine".
 Make sure you put your dairy out a bit before you intend to bake so everything is room temp and ready to go!
 Best poundcake I think I've ever made.

 for pistachio cake

 3/4 teaspoon salt

 1/2 cup (120mL) whole milk, at room temperature